tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 Callback mode is the default mode for [Tiny Comments]({{site.baseurl}}/plugins/comments/).
 In the callback mode the user needs to configure storage to be able to save comments on the server.
 The storage settings can be configured to either persist the comments immediately or save them at the same time as the content.
 How the comments are stored effects when other users see new comments.
 The Comments functions (create, reply, edit, delete comment, delete all conversations, and lookup) are configured differently depending upon the server-side storage configuration.

-In this chapter, we have provided examples of both ways of configuring Comments storage.

-#### Helper Functions
+### Helper Functions

-We have used the following helper functions in our demo above:
+Comments uses the following helper functions:

 * **setConversation(uid, conversation)** `setConversation` is a function written to synchronously write a conversation to a form field for submission to the server later.